HopefulHeart2020/SendIt/README.md

 Link to our Web application:
 [https://sendit-orbital2020.herokuapp.com/](https://sendit-orbital2020.herokuapp.com/)

+Recommended to use with Google Chrome.
+Feel free to use the application on desktop or on a mobile phone.

 (Note: We are using a free plan for Heroku, it might take awhile for the Application to load at first.
 The application may be slow initially, please be patient.)

 ![Poster](https://github.com/mechastriker3/SendIt/blob/master/images/Poster.png)